malloydata/malloydata.github.io/docs/_src/language/datatypes.md

 ## Unknown

 When parsing expressions, an error in an expression may result in an expression where the compiler does not know the resulting type.
 Error messages containing the phrase `type 'unknown'` indicate that there is an eariler error which has produced this condition.

+## Intermediate Types

+The following types are not assignable to fields, and are therefore considered _intermediate types_, in that they are primarily used to represent part of a computation that yields a regular scalar type, often `boolean`.

+### Regular Expressions

+Literal regular expressions are enclosed in single quotation marks `'` and preceded by either `/` or `r`, e.g. `/'.*'` or `r'.*'`.
+Both syntaxes are semantically equivalent.

+In the future, the literal regular expressions will likely be simply slash-enclosed, e.g <code>/.*/</code>.

+Values of type `string` may be compared against regular expressions using either the [apply operator](apply.md),`name: r'c.*'` or the like operator, `name ~ r'c.*'`.

+### Ranges

+There are three types of ranges today: `string` ranges, `date` ranges, and `timestamp` ranges.
+The most basic ranges are of the form `start to end` and represent the inclusive range between `start` and `end`, e.g. `10 to 20` or `@2004-01 to @2005-05`.

+Ranges may be used in conjunction with the [apply operator](apply.md) to test whether a value falls within a given range.

+In the future, other ranges may be allowed, such as `string` ranges.

+### Alternations and Partials

+_Partials_ represent a "part of" a comparison.
+Specifically, a partial is a comparison missing its left-hand side, and represents the condition of the comparison yielding `true` if a given value were to be filled in for that missing left-hand side.
+For example, `> 10` is a partial that represents the condition "is greater than ten."
+Likewise, `!= 'CA'` is a partial that represents the condition of not being equal to `'CA'`.

+_Alternations_ are combinations of partials representing either the logical union ("or") or conjunction ("and") of their conditions.
+Alternations are represented using the union alternation operator `|` and the conjunction alternation operator `&`.

+For example, `= 'CA' | = 'NY'` represents the condition of being equal to 'CA' or _alternatively_ being equal to 'NY'.
+On the other hand, `!= 'CA' & != 'NY'` represents the condition of being not equal to 'CA' _as well as_ being not equal to 'NY'.

+Scalar values, regular expressions, and ranges may also be used in alternations, in which case the condition is assumed to be that of equality, matching, and inclusion respectively.

+For example, `'CA' | r'N.*'` represents the condition of being equal to 'CA' or starting with 'N', and `10 to 20 | 20 to 30` represents the condition of being _either_ between 10 and 20 _or_ 20 and 30.

+Alternations and partials may be used in conjunction with the [apply operator](apply.md) to test whether a value meets the given condition.

+## Nullability

+Today, all Malloy types include the value `null`, however in the future Malloy may have a concept of nullable vs. non-nullable types.